InRule/AzureAppServices/doc/irserver-rule-execution-service.md

 Invoke-RestMethod -Method 'Post' -ContentType 'application/json' -Headers @{"Accept"="application/json"} -Uri https://contoso-execution-prod-wa.azurewebsites.net/HttpService.svc/ApplyRules -Body '{"RuleApp":{"FileName":"Chicago Food Tax Generator.ruleapp"},"EntityState":"{\"IsPlaceforEating\":true,\"ZIPCode\":\"60661\",\"OrderItems\":[{\"ItemType\":\"PreparedHot\",\"ItemCost\":7.0},{\"ItemType\":\"SyrupSoftDrink\",\"ItemCost\":1.5}]}","EntityName":"Order"}'
 ```

-## irCatalog-based Rule Application
+## Catalog-based Rule Application

 This example assumes the following:
-* You have the `Chicago Food Tax Generator.ruleapp` from the sample saved to your irCatalog instance,
+* You have the `Chicago Food Tax Generator.ruleapp` from the sample saved to your Catalog instance,
 * Your Azure Resource Group is named `inrule-prod-rg`,
 * Your irServer Azure Web App is named `contoso-execution-prod-wa`,
-* Your irCatalog url is `https://contoso-catalog-prod-wa.azurewebsites.net/Service.svc`, and
+* Your Catalog url is `https://contoso-catalog-prod-wa.azurewebsites.net/Service.svc`, and
-* Your irCatalog username is `exampleUsername` and your password is `examplePassword`
+* Your Catalog username is `exampleUsername` and your password is `examplePassword`

-### Provide irCatalog on each request
+### Provide Catalog on each request

-This allows providing the irCatalog instance in the request and irServer Rule Execution Service will retrieve the specified rule application from that irCatalog instance.
+This allows providing the Catalog instance in the request and irServer Rule Execution Service will retrieve the specified rule application from that Catalog instance.
 ```powershell
 Invoke-RestMethod -Method 'Post' -ContentType 'application/json' -Headers @{"Accept"="application/json"} -Uri https://contoso-execution-prod-wa.azurewebsites.net/HttpService.svc/ApplyRules -Body '{"RuleApp":{"Password":"examplePassword","RepositoryRuleAppRevisionSpec":{"RuleApplicationName":"ChicagoFoodTaxGenerator"},"RepositoryServiceUri":"https://contoso-catalog-prod-wa.azurewebsites.net/Service.svc","UserName":"exampleUsername"},"EntityState":"{\"IsPlaceforEating\":true,\"ZIPCode\":\"60661\",\"OrderItems\":[{\"ItemType\":\"PreparedHot\",\"ItemCost\":7.0},{\"ItemType\":\"SyrupSoftDrink\",\"ItemCost\":1.5}]}","EntityName":"Order"}'
 ```

-### Provide a default irCatalog
+### Provide a default Catalog
-A default irCatalog instance can be configured so irServer Rule Execution Service will use that catalog if you do not want to pass in its url for each request.
+A default Catalog instance can be configured so irServer Rule Execution Service will use that catalog if you do not want to pass in its url for each request.

 First, configure the appropriate application setting for the Microsoft Azure Azure App Service Web App:
 ```powershell